amr/backup-tools/src/README.txt

 ADD A PROJECT
 =============

+  Any project owner can add a project under backup-tools to be backed up on the remote server.
+No action from the remote backup administrator is required.

   1. Create a configuration file under backup-tools/projects-conf.
 You should do so by copying the existing project_template file.
 Example: